 LSD, MDMA, and psilocybin are illegal, along with most other psychedelics.
 Possessing any of them is punishable by 3750 euros and up to a year in prison.

-However, in 2020, the authorities took a big step towards decriminalization.
+However, in 2020, the authorities took a big step toward decriminalization.
 An amendment to the drug law allows citizens to pay a fine of up to 450 euros to mitigate the penalty.

 Despite this, lawmakers have warned that this does not mean decriminalization.
 Still, it is undoubtedly a step in the right direction.